nixonlab/documenting-scTELESCOPE/05-scTELESCOPE-dev-notes/README.md

 - Can we use ATAC-seq or CITE-seq single-cell data?
 - Explore aligning to a reference transcriptome.
   - [Azimuth](https://satijalab.org/azimuth/) ("App for reference-based single-cell analysis").
 The [references](https://azimuth.hubmapconsortium.org/) are (Human) PBMC, Motor Cortex, Pancreas, Fetal Development, Lung, Kidney.
+  - Importance of annotation.
+In the [Wang paper](https://genome.cshlp.org/content/early/2020/12/21/gr.265173.120.abstract) they use de novo assembly; is this data correct? how is the annotation affecting quantification?

 - The dropout problem in scRNA-seq data
   - How is it a factor for TEs?